 Not only is Justin of Shortwork a fabulous photographer, he also creates incredible 360° Google tours for businesses to show off what they have to offer.
 For his new website created by Duncan over at Duck on Water, Justin wanted a video to showcase these tours.

 Capturing the tours through Google itself for a video created challenges such as load speed through areas, quality affected by connection and the user interface clutter.
 This didn’t make for a clean, fast-paced video to catch eyes and showcase several different locations within one minute.

 Justin creates these virtual tours by capturing several photos per point and stitching them together to create a panorama like below (you can find out more on his website).

 These panoramas are then stitched together to create the full tour.
-What this meant is we could use the panoramas within Adobe AfterEffects to replicate a virtual tour.
-We stuck to specific snippets for each location and provided a range of views, with camera movement like you are dragging the Google 360° view around.
+What this meant is I could use the panoramas within Adobe AfterEffects to replicate a virtual tour.
+I stuck to specific snippets for each location and provided a range of views, with camera movement like you are dragging the Google 360° view around.

-To aid with a cleaner look we opted not to include some of the user interface elements you’d find on Google, such as the arrows, zoom, share and information icons.
+To aid with a cleaner look I opted not to include some of the user interface elements you’d find on Google, such as the arrows, zoom, share and information icons.

 A selection of photographs were also run through at the end of the video in order to showcase his other offering within the same video.

 This very enjoyable project resulted in Justin being provided with various versions of the video, with and without music.
 He was given videos with the virtual tour and photography separately too.